hymnusveritatis/hymnusveritatis/README.md

 </p>

 <p align="center">
-𝗗𝗡𝗜ㅤ｡ㅤbasic dni, proshippers, people who *somehow* aren't able to respect something as simple as boundaries, and such who tolerate these behaviours. those who dislike my interests — aventio, birds and ESPECIALLY aventurine. sunturine shippers are THIN ICE, and if its one of your most preferred ships dni.
+𝗗𝗡𝗜ㅤ｡ㅤbasic dni, proshippers, people who *somehow* aren't able to respect something as simple as boundaries, and such who tolerate these behaviours. those who dislike my interests — aventio, birds and ESPECIALLY aventurine. sunturine shippers are on THIN ICE, and if its one of your most preferred ships dni.
 </p>

 <p align="center">